 |---|---|

-E-motorcycles have no Wi-Fi, so the only pairing channel is Bluetooth.
-Tuya recommends two BLE pairing methods — pick one or run both based on your production workflow and target users:
+Electric motorcycles do not use Wi-Fi, so the only pairing channel is Bluetooth.
+Tuya recommends the following two Bluetooth pairing methods.
+Select one or use both based on production process and target users:

 |---|---|---|---|